-All motor vehicles operated on campus by faculty, staff, and students must be registered with the college.
+All motor vehicles operated on Jackson State's Jackson or satellite campuses by faculty, staff, and students must be registered with the college.
 The registration period extends from September 1 through August 31 of the following year.
-Each student registered on the Jackson State campus for one or more classes will be assessed a \$10 per semester campus access fee for use of college streets and parking lots.
+Each student registered with Jackson State for one or more classes will be assessed a \$10 per semester campus access fee for maintenance of college streets and parking lots.